LEAVING LANDSCAPE

 collaboration with Milton Guillén

 SYNOPSIS: The landscape recollects for us, turning us into broader versions of ourselves with the memories of those who came before.
-In LEAVING LANDSCAPE, the stories of four generations of women intermingle in a whisper.
+LEAVING LANDSCAPE is a pondering on biological and metaphysical reproduction in which the stories of four generations of women intermingle in a whisper.
 Allegories about intimacy from Schopenhauer and Plato are feminized, repurposed, and visualized: a porcupine’s bones laid out, made-up organisms created and divided.
-The film is a pondering on biological and metaphysical reproduction, centering sexuality and bodily autonomy within a context of vanishing rights in the United States.
-What is a queer reality?
-What does non-rational knowledge production feel like?
-Archival and captured imagery are manipulated and ‘retold.’
+The project layers song, story, archival imagery, and projected animated abstractions created using generative adversarial networks.
 This place is not as it seems: the landscape recedes and a world of undulating shapes emerges.